ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

 ### Step 3:  ONTPass Platform Registion

-After Requester selects the authentication service provided by the TrustAnchor in need, it needs to register the relevant information on the ONTPass platform, including the ONT ID, basic introduction,  authentication service in need, and callback address.
-Only  registered Requested on the platform will receive the subsequent verifiable claim callback.
+After Requester selects the authentication service provided by the TrustAnchor, Requester needs to register the relevant information on the ONTPass platform, including the ONTID, basic introduction,  authentication service, and a callback address.
+Only registered Requester on the platform will receive the subsequent verifiable claim callback.

 > Please refer to [Appendix] for the method to have your own ONT ID [AppendixDEMO](https://pro-docs.ont.io/#/docs-cn/ontpass/ontpass-auth?id=demo)